aitorzaldua/Codehawks_FirstFligths/Vulnerabilities/05-Santa's List/H1-FFIIsExecutingCommands.md

 :-( ups.

+With the test testPwned() We run the instruction touch and have created the file youve-been-pwned

 ### Impact

 In this case, the elves were just being naughty, but a malicious developer could use this kind of test to control or destroy our computer.